javaee/openmq/Downloads.md

 JMS Development will continue as a component of GlassFish Server Open Source Edition and as a component to Oracle GlassFish Enterprise Server.
 Installer guide for stand-alone MQ will no longer be updated.
-We will provide the Open MQ community updates and errata changes.
+We will provide the Open MQ community with updates and errata changes.

-Open MQ 4.5 community documentation collection is contained within the GlassFish Server 3.1 Documentation Collection.
+### Older versions

-### Legacy versions
+Legacy versions of Open Message Queue are available [here](www/downloads/legacy-downloads.html).

-Older versions of GlassFish Message Queue are available [here](www/downloads/legacy-downloads.html).
+### Source code